This article is updated daily.

 Egel pointed out that reinfection is rarely reported.
 “Nevertheless, it is important to recognize that reinfection can happen, and that everyone needs to take steps to prevent the spread of disease, including people who have had COVID-19 in the past,” Egel said.

-Other details about the two cases have not been released.
+Other details about the two confirmed cases have not been released.

 - Researchers in China have confirmed six cases of reinfection during a study into 273 people who were admitted to Beijing Ditan Hospital in the early stages of the pandemic.
 This revealed 28 suspected cases in which someone tested positive at least twice during follow-up.